 Patients Travelling Abroad - Prescriptions & Advice

-Prescriptions for patients traveling out of the country
+Prescriptions for patients travelling out of the country

 - For patients who will be out of the country for less than 3 months, it is reasonable to provide sufficient medicines for an existing condition (i.e. asthma, diabetes)